mmorey/mmorey.github.io/_posts/2013-07-02-tips-for-successful-side-projects.md

 ---
-title: Tips for Successful Side Projects
+title: Tips for successful side projects
 layout: post
 description: How to have a successful side project
 tags: